seocam/seocam.github.io/01-research.md

 * Compliance

 The *Quality Attributes* will be measured using the metrics described on the **ISO9126-3:2002** in two real integrated systems already in use: the *Software Público Brasileiro* (SPB) and *Interlegis' Colab* (IC).
 The systems were choosen because both are Open-Source and use the same integration server (called *Colab*), and one of then has with modifications directly on Colab's source code (IC) and the other uses middlewares (SPB).
-The applied metrics will result on absulute values from 0 to 1 for each subcharacteristic and any score improvement will be considered for Maintainability and Portability and a loss of
+The applied metrics will result on absulute values from 0 to 1 for each subcharacteristic.
+Any score improvement will be considered for Maintainability and Portability and a loss up to 0.05 on Efficiency will be considered satisfactory.